By Magno Logan

 Figure 4.
 KICS results by platform from the scan of Krew plug-ins

 It is clear here that some of the Krew plug-ins do not drop capabilities for their containers.
 However, upon closer examination, it becomes evident that Linux capabilities were created to allow for more granular access control to privileged processes.
 Before that, options for Linux were only allowed for root or non-root.
-Therefore, one best practice for users to avoid this is to run containers as root or privileged processes in the container world.
+Therefore, one best practice for users to avoid this is to run containers as root or privileged processes in the con world.
 Additionally, limiting the capabilities of containers can help minimize an incident’s impact and reduce the blast radius.

 KICS also detected a security issue involving some plug-ins deploying pods or containers without a security context.
 A security context defines privilege and access control settings for a pod, a container, or a set of security configurations that can and should be applied to pods on a cluster.
 As with capabilities, lacking a security context on pods can increase the damage that attackers can inflict in case of compromise.